Kavya1789/ACL-Docs/workshop/04_Building_Environment_zero/3_Deploy_Jenkins/README.md

     ![](../assets/jenkins-ui-add-credentials-provider.png)
     ![](../assets/jenkins-ui-add-credentials.png)

-1. Provide your Gitea username :one:, your `Personal Access token` (get this from `creds.json` file on your bastion host, use the 'cat' or 'vi' command to view) :two:, and the ID :three:.
+1. Provide your Gitea username (by default `dynatrace` ) :one:, your `Personal Access token` (get this from `creds.json` file on your bastion host, use the 'cat' or 'vi' command to view) :two:, and the ID :three:.
     **It's important to use this ID `git-credentials-acm`, as the credentials are referenced by this ID by selected builds.** To save the credentials click OK :four:.

 ---